Tips for emigrating: why, where and how to do it

 However, you’ll also need to weigh up all the other factors involved.

-For example, if you’re retiring, will the new location suit you in other respects as you get older, perhaps needing more medical attention and long-term care?
+For example, if you’re retiring, will the new location suit you in other respects as you get older, perhaps if you need more medical attention and long-term care?

 And if you’re going abroad to work, will your employment prospects and living standards be as good?